tue-mps/pmt/README.md

 PMT addresses this by introducing the **Plain Mask Decoder (PMD)**: a lightweight Transformer decoder that mimics the last encoder layers of EoMT, processing queries and frozen patch tokens jointly — without touching the encoder weights.

-The result: a model that **keeps the encoder frozen and shareable** across tasks while matching the accuracy and speed of task-specific alternatives.
+The result: a model that **keeps the encoder frozen and shareable** across tasks while matching the accuracy and speed of finetuned alternatives.

 ## Repository Structure